 People with all sorts of personality types work as accountants.
 For example, do you like meeting people and communicating with clients?
 Then look into the CPA.
 Are you especially detail-oriented and enjoy double-checking information and tracking down errors?
 Then look into auditing positions or even a path as a forensic accountant.
 Or do you prefer to work one-on-one with individuals to help them build a stronger financial future?
 In that case, a career as a personal financial planner might be right for you.
 And although some accountants have a lot of face-to-face time with clients, others don’t.
 So if constant communication with clients isn’t for you, you might do well working in a back office in private accounting.

 A career in accounting can open up job opportunities in related business environments like finance, taxation, and banking.
-Plus, you could find yourself moving up in rank fairly quickly, as long as you network, pursue the right accounting credentials, and take your current position seriously.
+Plus, you could move up in rank fairly quickly if you network, pursue the right accounting credentials, and take your current position seriously.

-The accounting professional usually has strong salaries, even for entry-level positions.
-Plus, if you chose to get your CPA, it’s not unusual to see your salary greatly increase—and maybe even double—within several years.
+The accounting profession usually has strong salaries, even for entry-level positions.
+Plus, if you choose to get your CPA, it’s not unusual to see your salary increase—and maybe even double—within several years.
 Although you’ll work long hours, you could also expect a healthy paycheck.

 Depending on which particular accounting niche you settle on, you could have to commit a considerable amount of time and effort to study.
 For example, most accounting positions require a minimum of a bachelor’s degree.
 Other positions expect candidates to have a master’s degree, however.

 Plus, depending on your career path, you should strongly consider a certification like the CPA, CMA, CFA, CIA, or others like the Enrolled Agent credential.
 Of course, each of these qualifications is accompanied by an exam (or, in some cases, a series of exams) that requires a fair amount of studying to pass.